fionnydarmawan/cse15l-lab-reports/LabReport2.md

 ## Part 1

-Here is the implementation/code for the webserver that keeps track of a single string that gets added to by incoming requests:
+**Implementation/code of the webserver that keeps track of a single string, and gets added to by incoming requests:**

 <img src="URL Code.png" width="600" height="500">

 **Screenshot #1:**